Get Your Personalized Mortgage Plan

 Mortgage Broker – A mortgage agent is an independent person that will work with multiple lenders to find you a mortgage that will suit your needs.
 They will find a lender with the best rates and terms for your situation.
 There is usually no fee to work with a mortgage broker if you qualify under standard lending guidelines.
 Your mortgage professional gets paid a commission or finders fee from the lender.
 If there is a fee, this will be disclosed and documented up front.

-Bank Mortgage Specialist – a bank employee that can only offer mortgages from the bank they work for – bank employees are not required to hold any mortgage licences and may have limited lending experience.
+Bank Mortgage Specialist – a bank employee that can only offer mortgages from the bank they work for – bank mortgage specialists generally do not hold a mortgage brokering licence and may have limited lending experience.

 A conventional mortgage is when you have 20% or more to put as a down-payment on your purchase.
 In most cases, there is no insurance premium charged.
-Occasionally, the lender may still need to have the mortgage insured through CMHC or Genworth depending on the location of the property or type of property being purchased.
+Occasionally, the lender may still need to have the mortgage insured through one of the insurers depending on the location of the property or type of property being purchased and sometimes to lower interest rate.

 Below is a chart of the premiums you would pay on an insured mortgage.
 The amount that would be added to your mortgage will depend on the amount you have put as a downpayment.
 The premium is a percentage of the mortgage amount.